Skip to main content

 LangfuseWaxell ObserveNotes

 GenerationLlmCallRecordIndividual LLM call with model, tokens, cost.
-Recorded via ctx.record_llm_call().
+Auto-captured by waxell.init() -- no manual recording.

 SessionSession (session_id)Group of related runs.
-Pass session_id to decorator or context.
+Pass session_id as a kwarg at call time.

 PromptPrompt + PromptVersionVersioned prompt management with labels.
 Fetched via client.get_prompt().

-MetadataMetadata + TagsTags are searchable key-value pairs; metadata supports complex values.
+MetadataMetadata + TagsTags are searchable key-value pairs; metadata supports complex values via waxell.metadata().

 info

 The core concepts are nearly 1:1, which makes migration mechanical.
-The main difference is that Waxell adds governance, multi-tenancy, and agent lifecycle management on top of observability.
+The main difference is that Waxell init() auto-instruments your LLM clients -- so there is no equivalent of trace.generation() to call manually.
+You also get governance, multi-tenancy, and agent lifecycle on top.

 Step 2: Code Migration -- Basic Tracing